Clutter and anxiety often go hand in hand.

 Secondly, remember faulty thinking patterns are at play

 Once you get your breathing under control, or even as you’re breathing, you can begin to assess your thinking patterns.

 “Although the thoughts and feelings of anxiety and panic are all too real, the brain is being tricked into thinking that you are somehow in danger — when actually you are not.
 Part of effective therapy includes realizing this, and slowly changing ingrained thought patterns.”
 Dr. Thomas Richards

-It begins to feel like it all has to be done right in that moment, or it will never get done.
+It begins to feel like it all has to be done right at that moment, or it will never get done.
 And it won’t be okay.
 That’s just not true.

 For most of us, even if that sounds like a great idea, it’s likely too radical for our family members.
 (But you can always box and label items, and clear out one peaceful space in your home).